myltik/azure-docs.ru-ru/articles/app-service-logic/app-service-logic-connector-db2.md

 <properties
-   pageTitle="Использование соединителя DB2 в службе приложений Microsoft Azure | Microsoft Azure" description="Использование соединителя DB2 с триггерами и действиями приложения логики" services="logic-apps" documentationCenter=".net,nodejs,java"
+   pageTitle="Using the DB2 connector in Microsoft Azure App Service | Microsoft Azure" description="How to use the DB2 connector with Logic app triggers and actions" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"
-   authors="gplarsen"